ketaro/socket_lesson/README.md

 	Please enter your screen name:

-## Bi-Directional Sockets: They Go Both Ways
+### Bi-Directional Sockets: They Go Both Ways

 If we notice the last line of the output we received from the server, it was asking us to enter a screen name.
 Just as we received data from the server socket, the server was also expecting our client to send the server some data.
-Our socket connection can be bi-directional - meaning we can both send and receive data over the same connection.
+Our socket connection can be bi-directional -- meaning we can both send and receive data over the same connection.

 To send data to the server, there are two methods of the socket class we could use: .send() and .sendall().
 See the [docs](http://docs.python.org/2/library/socket.html#socket.socket.send) for more details on the differences, but for this exercise we'll want to use .sendall() which will send all the data we give it.

 Now alter your program so it does the following:

 * Receive 1024 bytes from the socket and displays them
-* Gets a line of input from the user (keyboard)
+* Get a line of input from the user (keyboard) using sys.stdin
-* Sends that input to the server
+* Send that input to the server socket
 * Receive another 1024 bytes from the socket and display

 If everything worked, you should see the server asking for a name.
 After you enter a name you should see a message saying you logged in.